 Gross Motor Zone

-The last zone I created in our loft is the “gross motor” zone.
+Finally, the last zone I created in our loft is the “gross motor” zone.
 This is the biggest zone.
 I have a toddler trampoline in a corner and a sensory swing to hang from the ceiling.
-The Nugget couch is right there, and can be pulled over to make an obstacle course or slide or whatever.
-I also added the little toddler slide from the backyard.
-It was important to me to have a gross motor zone.
+The Nugget Couch can easily be pulled over to make an obstacle course, slide, or whatever the kids want to create.
+Lastly, I added the little toddler slide from the backyard.
 I wanted an area where kids could play rough and get their wiggles out.
-We live in the Midwest, and the days are coming when it will be too cold to play outside.
-Our typical indoor playgrounds are closed because of the pandemic.
-Having this play space is essential, and it’s already getting used.
+We live in the Midwest, and it will soon be too cold to play outside.
+Having this play space is essential, and it’s already being used.

 Now It’s Your Turn